dusjagr/SolarpunkSynth/README.md

 - [Bitwäscherei Hackerspace](https://bitwaescherei.ch/)

 ## License

+This project is open hardware - feel free to modify and share!

 This project is licensed under the CERN Open Hardware License Version 2 - Permissive (CERN-OHL-P v2).
 This means you are free to:
 - Study